Marin Rowing Association: History

 The club is currently managed by Sandy Armstrong, who was honored with the USRowing Ernestine Bayer Award at the 2013 USRowing Annual Convention.

-Junior Team
+Junior team

-The Marin Rowing Association offers a competitive high school rowing program for boys and girls from schools including Redwood High School, Tamalpais High School, Sir Francis Drake High School, Marin Catholic High School, Marin Academy, San Francisco University High School, San Domenico High School, The Branson School, Convent of the Sacred Heart High School, and more.
+The Marin Rowing Association offers a competitive high school rowing program for boys and girls from schools including Redwood High School, Tamalpais High School, Archie Williams High School, Marin Catholic High School, Marin Academy, San Francisco University High School, San Domenico High School, The Branson School, Convent of the Sacred Heart High School, Casa Grande High School, San Marin High School, and more.

-The Marin juniors are divided into four teams: Varsity Boys, Varsity Girls, Novice Boys and Novice Girls.
+The Marin juniors are divided into four teams: Under 19 Girls, Under 19 Boys, Under 15/16/17 Girls, and Under 15/16/17 Boys.

 Head of the Charles

 2010

 At the 46th Head of the Charles Regatta in 2010, the Marin boys eight made history by racing from the 69th starting position to win their event, posting a course record (14:50.246) in the process.
 The girls eight, came in second, just four seconds behind first place.